 How changing Computer Configuration affects Windows 11/10 license

 Plugging in removable devices will not affect your license.
 You can use as many plug-and-play devices as you want.

 If you change Hard Disk or add a new hard disk, you will have to check whether Windows still shows activated.
 Though the Microsoft Answer Desk said that changing hard disks will not affect your activation, I recommend checking it out.

-To check Windows 10 activation status, open Settings ?
-Update and Security > Activation.
+To check Windows Activation status, open Settings > Activation.
 You can see the status of Activation there.
 If it says Windows 10 is not activated, click on Activate Now.
 That should fix the issue.
-If not, you will have to contact the Microsoft Answer Desk to activate on phone.
+If not, you will have to contact the Microsoft Answer Desk to activate it on phone.

 The above explains how to clean install Windows 10 on new and old PCs.
 It explains what happens to Windows 10 license if you change hardware.

 - If you buy a new computer, you will have Windows 10 license anyway.

 - If you assembled a computer, then you will have to upgrade from Windows 8.1 or Windows 7.